What Will the System Do to an Image File When I Use the File to Register a Private Image?

 • Record the latest automatic modification made to the image into /var/log/rainbow_modification_record.log.

-• Copy the built-in VirtIO driver to initrd or initramfs.
+• Copy built-in VirtIO drivers to initrd or initramfs.
 For details, see External Image File Formats and Supported OSs.

 Note

-For the following image files, the system does not copy this driver after Enable automatic configuration is selected:
+For the following image files, the system does not copy built-in VirtIO drivers after Enable automatic configuration is selected:

 • Image files whose /usr directory is an independent partition